- Rail Trail

 Railway history

-In the late 1880s land boom, a railway line was built through the then outer eastern suburbs.
-It was also supposed to link the Gippsland line with Spencer Street (now Southern Cross) station prior to the construction of the viaduct between Flinders and Spencer Street stations.
+In the late 1880s land boom, a railway line was built through the then outer eastern suburbs at the urging of land owners.
+It was supposed to link the Gippsland line with Spencer St (now Southern Cross) Station before the construction of the viaduct between the Flinders and Spencer St stations.

-The line was opened in 1890.
-It operated in its entirety for only three years, being closed in stages between 1893 and 1895 as a result of the depression.
+The Outer Circle Line opened in 1890.
+It operated in its entirety for only three years, being closed in stages between 1893 and 1895 as a result of the Depression.
 The southern section was reopened as far as Ashburton in 1898 and was extended to Alamein in 1948.
 The section from East Camberwell to East Kew was reopened in 1900.
-The passenger service on this section was known as the Deepdene Dasher and was provided by a steam locomotive and two carriages.
-It was withdrawn in 1943.
+The passenger service on this section was known as the Deepdene Dasher and was operated by a steam locomotive and two carriages.
+It closed again in 1943.

 The City of Boroondara offers a very comprehensive history of the Outer Circle Railway here.